prowe214/react-ts-codetest/INSTRUCTIONS.md

 # Instructions for Code Exercise

+0. Create a new git branch for your changes.
-Complete the game logic by implementing the `handleCardClick` function in `MemoryGame.tsx`.
+1. Complete the game logic by implementing the `handleCardClick` function in `MemoryGame.tsx`.

 The game should: